Tokyo and Kyoto, Japan – Tour of Food Culture, Literature and Films

 Week 3 (tokyo, Japan)

-The other half of the week will be dedicated to JPST395, where you’ll discuss literary works, and compare their adaptation to film in both group and individual activities and formats.
+The other half of the week will be dedicated to JPST395B, where you’ll discuss literary works, and compare their adaptation to film in both group and individual activities and formats.
 You will then go out into the field and visit the settings of these works, as well as tour renowned museums and cultural sites (tentatively including the Ghibli museum and the Murakami Museum) related to the works, further deepening your understanding of Japan’s literary heritage and its portrayal in cinematic art.

 Week 4 (kyoto, japan)

-In our second week in Kyoto, the ancient capital of Japan, you’ll continue your studies while also having the opportunity to meet and interact with local university students.
+In our second week in Kyoto, the ancient capital of Japan, you’ll continue your studies while also having the opportunity to meet and interact with local university students and families.
 These interactions will foster cross-cultural exchanges, enabling you to gain a firsthand understanding of modern Japanese life and forge lasting connections with your peers from Japan.
 You will also visit some of the famous and beautiful historical sites that appear in Japanese literature and film, as well as the Toei Film Theme Park where you can imagine yourself starring in a samurai movie.

-Week 5 (online, asynchronous)
+Weeks 5-6 (online, asynchronous)

 After the trip, the learning journey continues as you return home with newfound knowledge and experiences.
 You will be provided with dedicated time to work on individual and group projects and assignments, allowing you to further reflect on and apply the insights gained during the trip.